Woman stomped to death, but her killer is free

 Mr Blackman contradicted all five of these admissions as early as April 29, 2014.

 In his judgement, Justice Richard Button said he was convinced key prosecution witness Thomas Miringaorangi had "threatened the accused with violence unless he confessed to murdering the deceased".

 Mr Bell said while it was "unfortunate" his client spent so much time in jail, Mr Blackman's eventual acquittal was "fantastic".

 He said part of the four-year delay was caused by a process in which Mr Blackman was found to be unfit for trial due to a "degenerative mental condition".

-During Principal barrister Jason Watts asked Mr Miringaorangi if he had, in fact, killed Ms Weate.
+During his cross-examination, principal barrister Jason Watts asked Mr Miringaorangi if he had, in fact, killed Ms Weate.

 Mr Miringaorangi denied this and was protected from having anything he said in court used against him.